turlockmike/hataraku/docs/quickstart.md

 Follow the prompts to configure your default profile with:
 - Provider (OpenRouter, Anthropic, Bedrock)
 - Model (Claude, GPT-4, etc.)
-- Default settings for streaming, sound, and interactive mode
+- Default settings for streaming and sound

 ## Basic Usage